cch0/data-engineering-zoomcamp-2024-project/docs/infra.md

 **Step 2**

-Description:

-This command executes the `terraform plan` command and give us a overview of resources that will be created.
+This command executes the `terraform plan` command and give us an overview of resources that will be created.

 ```bash